 Each particle is characterized by a position, mass and velocity and has a constant spherical shape with a set radius.
 The total mass of the whole body is equally distributed among them.
 In accordance with Newton's second law particles can be acted upon by a force or an impulse applied by inner joints and external forces (collision, gravity, air resistance, wind, etc.).

-Self-collision of the particles and collisions between different cloth bodies are not calculated.
-However, the cloth interacts with environment by colliding with other physical bodies if Collision box is checked.
+Self-collision of the particles and collisions between different rope bodies are not calculated.
+However, the rope interacts with environment by colliding with other physical bodies if the Collision box is checked.
 Its behavior in case of contact is controlled by such parameters as friction and restitution.
-Selective physical interaction is available via corresponding bitmasks
+Selective physical interaction is available via corresponding bitmasks.

-Thus, rope body can be regarded as constrained system of rigid particles and therefore shares some parameters with rigid bodies:
+Thus, Rope body can be regarded as a constrained system of rigid particles and therefore shares some parameters with Rigid body:

 As it was already mentioned, each particle is a sphere with a set radius.
 Thus, particles use continuous collision detection.
 The rope never lies flat on the ground or tightly adheres to the surfaces.
 There is always a gap equal to particle radius.

 As collisions between the particles are not calculated, they should not be considered when setting a radius:

 - Higher values are preferable for more robust behavior.
 However, too big radius may result in incorrect interaction with the environment (twitching or blowing up of the rope).

 - Lower values decrease the gap between the Rope body and the surface.
 However, too low radius results in poor collision handling.